Kesha123/wolt-internship-backend/README.md

 ## How to test

 Test set-up consists of:
-1. Calculator and its functions itsef testing.
+1. Calculator and its functions itself testing.
 2. Calculator endpoint testing.
 3. Backend general health testing.